The Following Blog Posts Contain Information Related To:

 Ripoff Report Will Not Honor All “Removal” Court Orders

 Must Mention Defamation

 At the very least, for Ripoff Report to even consider honoring a court order, it must mention which claims or statements are defamatory or libelous.
 Even then, it’s unlikely that site administrators will remove the whole report.

 According to Ripoff Report, the site will give court orders “special prominence” on the relevant pages, and will “redact the information specifically identified as false” under extreme enough circumstances.

 We can confirm that Ripoff Report will, indeed, in very limited circumstances, redact content.
 In fact, we recently obtained a favorable result for a client who was dealing with a defamatory post.
 But since every case is different, you shouldn’t assume the same results.

-Ripoff Report’s new removal policy only applies in cases where both sides have presented arguments in court – and then the court found against the author of the contested posting.
-Default judgments will probably not be accepted.
+Ripoff Report’s new removal policy only applies in cases where both sides have presented arguments in court – and the court ruled against the author of the posting.
+Default judgments probably won’t not be accepted.
 Still, the change is a step forward for people and businesses that have been defamed on ripoffreport.com.